divad12/blog/_posts/2012-01-05-my-experiment-in-daily-idea-generation.markdown

   Also in need is a consistent and high-quality set of tutorials for CS students to prepare them for industry and teach things that might not be taught in school: introduce Linux; Vim; Git and GitHub; JS; Firebug or Chrome dev tools; Python or Ruby; C or C++; a functional language; Makefile and a shell; unit testing; Apache or Nginx; DNS; setting up a server; a web framework; where / how to ask for help; how to debug; blogging and communicating; resume + interviewing; etc.
 - On any given term, half of all Waterloo co-op students are working while half are studying on campus.
 With over 100 per term working in California, we need a **bike sharing program for Silicon Valley interns**!
 - **Conversation**: Suggest topics from what you have talked about previously, your interests, news.
 Mobile app to find similarities between two users and suggests topics based on those, or find people near you that you maybe interested in talking to.
-- Malware / **virus to force-upgrade IE users** or install Chrome frame (I won't be doing this but I hope somebody will :)
+- Malware / **virus to force-upgrade IE users** or install Chrome frame (I won't be doing this but maybe somebody will :)
 - **Pro-tips** mobile app: eg. "Avoid that side trail", find interesting stories near you, number of deaths near you, closest death near you.
 Around your neighbourhood / city: Where to eat, best place for haircut, where to get X, where Y hangs out, etc.
 - **Mobile app for** ml-class or ai-class or other **Stanford online courses**
 - Remote-activated **middle finger lights** on side or back of car: Would be fun to make and serve a noble purpose --- that of expressing my thorough indignation at the offending party regardless of time of day --- but alas, I don't have a car and can't drive.